 - Take 3-4 pictures from different angles with each tab.
 The reflection of the natural light changes when the angle changes.
 It may look identical at one angle but may be entirely different at another angle.
 You want to capture 3-4 different angles.
 The more close-up pictures you take for custom shade match, the closer we can match the shade as crowns and bridges dental restorations.

-- You may want to ask one of your staff to take a second look.
+- You may ask one of your staff to take a second look.

-- In case you are using your newest smartphone, please use the optical zoom-in feature only.
+- If you use a smartphone, please use the optical zoom-in feature only.